 - Cayo Saetia – a natural protected area with scenic beaches.

-If, on the other hand, you want to relax on a beach with a charming backdrop and gouge yourself with snorkeling, sunbathing, and swimming adventures, Guardalavaca is also a good choice.
+On the other hand, if you want to relax on a beach with a charming backdrop and gouge yourself with snorkeling, sunbathing, and swimming, Guardalavaca is also a good choice.
 Water sports gear is also available for rent.

-Nearby (about 3 miles), a jewel you can’t miss: Playa Esmeralda.
+Nearby (about 3 miles), is a jewel you can’t miss: Playa Esmeralda.

 #7.
 Playa Cayo Jutias – Cayo Jutias

 Two hours from Vinales lies the full sight of one of the most beautiful white-sand beaches in Cuba- Playa Cayo Jutias, sometimes known as Playas de las Estrellas de Mar (Starfish Beach).
 The waters here are blue and warm, the road is a real adventure, and the general ambiance is lovely and laid-back.

 As you as probably guessed at this point, there are plenty of starfishes in the water.
 But please, don’t play with the starfishes out of the water since they can die intoxicated.

 Also, beware of the dead mangroves!
 Although they serve as a spectacular setting for your Instagram photos, you can get hurt too.

 This beach may be in an interior location.
 Still, you will not lack somewhere to enjoy the local delicacies and grab a refreshing drink.
 Some of the things to do in Playa Cayo Jutias include camping, swimming, and fishing.
 However, this location is plagued by mosquitoes, so ensure you bring repellent with you.

 #8.
 Playa Los Cocos (Santa Lucia) – Camaguey